Creating a Sequence

 Mono<Integer> emptyMono2 = Mono.justOrEmpty(null);

-Now, you can create create Mono
+Now, you can create Mono

 and Flux